Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Introduction

-In this paper, we explore the possibility that the `$S_8$-tension' is due to the existence of a non-thermal hot dark matter (HDM) particle contributing to a fraction of the dark matter (DM) density in the universe and leading to a power suppression at small-scales in the matter power spectrum.
-It is well known that just adding a thermal neutrino like radiation $\nef$, together with a non-zero neutrino mass $m_\nu$, does not resolve the $S_8$ problem \cite{Poulin:2018zxs,Cosmo_collaboration2018planck}.
+In this paper, we explore the possibility that the `$S_8$-tension' is due to the existence of a non-thermal hot dark matter (HDM) consisting of light sterile neutrinos or hidden sector particles contributing to a fraction of the dark matter (DM) density in the universe, and leading to a power suppression at small-scales in the matter power spectrum.
+It is well known that just adding a thermal neutrino-like radiation $\nef$, together with a non-zero neutrino mass $m_\nu$, does not resolve the $S_8$-problem \cite{Poulin:2018zxs,Cosmo_collaboration2018planck}.
 Here, we explore the consequences of a non-thermal momentum distribution for the hot component (or a temperature different from our visible sector), for the $S_8$-tension.
-In practice, we consider the momentum distribution associated with sterile particle produced from decays during a matter domination to radiation domination transition of the universe.
-We dub the model $\nu_{\rm NT}\Lambda$CDM.
-From the point of view of theoretical models, it is natural for the early universe to enter an epoch of matter to radiation transition (this happens during the decay of the inflation or if cold moduli dominates the energy density of the universe at early times).
-Such particles have a characteristic momentum distribution, that is associated with decays taking place in a matter dominated universe evolving to radiation domination.
+In practice, we consider the momentum distribution associated with sterile particles produced from decays during an early matter domination to radiation domination transition of the universe.
+We refer to the model as $\nu_{\rm NT}\Lambda$CDM.
+From the point of view of theoretical models, it is natural for the early universe to enter an epoch of early matter-dominated era (EMDE) \cite{Kane:2015jia,Kofman:1997yn,Allahverdi:2010xz}.
+This EMDE epoch transitions to radiation-dominated era through the decay of the inflaton or cold moduli which dominates the energy density of the universe at early times or EMDE can also appear from hidden sector physics \cite{Berlin:2016gtr, Tenkanen:2016jic}.
+In string and theories of supergravity, this occurs due to moduli vacuum misalignment \cite{Coughlan:1983ci, Banks:1993en, deCarlos:1993wie}.
+For detailed arguments on the generality of this and computations in explicit settings see e.g Refs.~\cite{randall, koushik, bobby}.